galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .tip }

-# Introduction: Why you *might* want to follow the rest of this tutorial
+# Why you *might* want to follow the hands-on part of this tutorial
 {:.no_toc}

+- Are you a scientist programmer or bioinformatician new to Galaxy and the dark arts of Galaxy tool building?
-#### Want any IE notebooks or other scripts as real tools quickly and *in* Galaxy?
+- Need any IE notebooks or other scripts converted into real tools quickly *in* Galaxy?

-- Galaxy Interactive Environments are very popular and useful for skilled researchers and developers because they allow interactive development in scripting languages such as Python or R in Galaxy.
+- Galaxy Interactive Environments are very popular and useful for skilled researchers and developers
+    - They allow interactive development in scripting languages such as Python or R, in Galaxy.
+    - Notebooks can be shared and reused but cannot run in workflows.
     - Notebooks developed in IE's can be turned into command line scripts and tested using suitable small input data sets.
 - Scripts needed for use as Galaxy tools can also be developed as command line scripts without using Galaxy
-- No matter the source, once the script is working correctly with test data on the command line, **the ToolFactory provides a quick route to a real Galaxy tool**.
+- **No matter the source**, once the script is working correctly with test data on the command line, **the ToolFactory provides a quick route to a real Galaxy tool**.
 - *Any* scripting language interpreter supported by Conda can be used.
-Working R and Python, or system utilities like Bash examples are provided.
-- An automated, form driven code generator that runs in Galaxy as a typical Galaxy tool.
+- The ToolFactory is an automated, form driven code generator.
+- It runs in Galaxy as a typical Galaxy tool although it will only run for an administrative user as a security precaution (see warnings below)
 - Developed for bioinformaticians needing to produce "real" Galaxy tools for their users from scripts they have developed.
+- Working examples using Rscript, Python, bash, perl and sed are provided in a history you can import.

 #### The ToolFactory generates tools

 - Quickly turns simple scripts that run correctly on the command line into real Galaxy tools.
 - Scripts might be developed in Galaxy Interactive Environments for example.
 - A bioinformatician or user who is comfortable with scripting languages on a linux command line might find it useful if they ever need a real Galaxy tool.
-- Produces a new Galaxy tool that wraps the supplied script.
-- They pass Planemo lint, and are no different from manually written tools.
+- Tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
 - They contain a test based on the test data provided at tool generation.
+- If this sounds interesting so far, read on for a video demonstration and an annotated example

 ---